Teide

 This 3D panoramic view of Teide was created using SRTM data (160% elevation).

-Teide (El Teide) or Mount Teide (Pico del Teide, /es/; 'Peak of Teide') is a volcano on Tenerife in the Canary Islands.
-Its summit (at 3715 m) (Note: Many published sources give Teide's height as 3718 m above sea level, but IGN (the national mapping agency of the Government of Spain) gives Teide's height as 3715 m on the 2012, 2015 and 2019 versions of its "Mapa Físico de España" ("Physical Map of Spain"), as well as in its "MTN25 edición impresa: 2" ("National Topographic Map 1:25000 second edition") map series of Tenerife, published in 2014 and in its "Altitudes de las provincias" (list of highest points in the provinces of Spain).) is the highest point in the Canary Islands and the highest point above sea level in the islands of the Atlantic.
-If measured from the ocean floor, its height of 7500 m makes Teide the third-highest volcano in the world; (Note: After Mauna Kea and Mauna Loa at 10.2 km.)
-UNESCO and NASA rank it as Earth's third-tallest volcanic structure.
+Teide (El Teide) or Mount Teide (Pico del Teide, /es/; 'Peak of Teide') is an active stratovolcano on the Spanish island of Tenerife, part of the Canary Islands.
+Its summit (at 3715 m) (Note: Many published sources give Teide's height as 3718 m above sea level, but IGN (the national mapping agency of the Government of Spain) gives Teide's height as 3715 m on the 2012, 2015 and 2019 versions of its "Mapa Físico de España" ("Physical Map of Spain"), as well as in its "MTN25 edición impresa: 2" ("National Topographic Map 1:25000 second edition") map series of Tenerife, published in 2014 and in its "Altitudes de las provincias" (list of highest points in the provinces of Spain).) is the highest point in Spain and the highest of any island in the Atlantic Ocean.
+Measured from its base on the ocean floor, Teide reaches a total height of 7500 m, making it the third-tallest volcano in the world; (Note: After Mauna Kea and Mauna Loa at 10.2 km.)
+UNESCO and NASA also rank it as Earth's third-tallest volcanic structure.
 (Note: Teide is Earth's third-tallest volcanic structure only if the island of Hawaii is considered to be a single structure.)
-Teide's elevation above sea level makes Tenerife the tenth highest island in the world.
+Its elevation above sea level makes Tenerife the tenth-highest island in the world.

-Teide started forming 170,000 years ago due to volcanic activity following a catastrophic landslide.
-Teide's base is situated in Las Cañadas crater (the remains of an older, eroded, extinct volcano) at a height of around 2190 m above sea level.
-Teide is an active volcano: its most recent eruption occurred in late 1909 from the El Chinyero vent on the northwestern Santiago rift.
-The United Nations Committee for Disaster Mitigation designated Teide a Decade Volcano because of its history of destructive eruptions and its proximity to several large towns, of which the closest are Garachico, Icod de los Vinos and Puerto de la Cruz.
-Teide, Pico Viejo and Montaña Blanca form the Central Volcanic Complex of Tenerife.
+Teide began forming approximately 170,000 years ago as a result of volcanic activity following a catastrophic landslide.
+Its base lies within the Las Cañadas caldera, the remains of an older, eroded, and extinct volcano, at an elevation of about 2190 m above sea level.
+Teide is an active volcano, with its most recent eruption occurring in late 1909 from the El Chinyero vent on the northwestern Santiago rift.
+Due to its history of destructive eruptions and its proximity to several large towns, including Garachico, Icod de los Vinos, and Puerto de la Cruz, the United Nations Committee for Disaster Mitigation designated Teide as a Decade Volcano.
+Together with Pico Viejo and Montaña Blanca, Teide forms the Central Volcanic Complex of Tenerife.

-The volcano and its surroundings make up Teide National Park, which has an area of 18900 ha and was named a World Heritage Site by UNESCO in 2007.
-Teide is the most visited natural wonder of Spain, the most visited national park in Spain and, by 2015, the eighth most visited in the world, with some 3 million visitors yearly.
-In 2016, it was visited by 4,079,823 visitors and tourists, reaching a historical record.
-Teide Observatory, a major international astronomical observatory, is located on the slopes of the mountain.
-In addition, the volcano has become an establishing shot in films, television series and programs set on the island of Tenerife.
+The volcano and its surroundings form Teide National Park, which covers an area of 18900 ha and was designated a UNESCO World Heritage Site in 2007.
+Teide is the most visited national park in both Spain and Europe, and ranks among the top 10 most visited national parks worldwide, attracting over 5 million visitors annually.
+In 2024, the park received 5,242,653 visitors, setting a historical record.
+The Teide Observatory, a major international astronomical facility, is situated on the mountain’s slopes.
+Additionally, the volcano has frequently appeared in films, television series, and programs set on the island of Tenerife.